bguesman/docsify-test/docs/quickstart/quickstart.md

 If you are an **individual creator**, you can purchase an [individual license TODO LINK]().
 If you are a **studio**, you will need to acquire the more expensive [studio license TODO LINK]().
 This is standard practice for advanced Unity assets (see [NatureRenderer's Policy](https://assetstore.unity.com/packages/tools/terrain/nature-renderer-personal-license-153552?aid=1011lK8Q&utm_source=&utm_medium=&utm_campaign=&pubref=)).

-For more details on licensing, you can see the [FAQ here TODO LINK]().
-Note that we do offer a discount for students---you just need to send in a picture of your student ID (high school, university, any level), and you'll receive a one-time discount code.

 ## Importing

-Once you have a license, you can download Expanse from the asset store, and import it into your project.
+Once you have purchased Expanse, you can download it from the asset store, and import it into your project.
 It should import to the folder `Assets/Expanse`.

 **Your project must be using HDRP version 2019.4 or higher.** Expanse may work with older versions of HDRP, but it hasn't been tested with them. **Expanse does not support the Universal or Builtin Render Pipelines.**